SoulByte/zCoin/readme.md

 Relay Node
 ==========

-If you would like to help out the zCoin network you will first need to open port 6565 then open config.py and set relay to 1.
+If you would like to help out the zCoin network you will first need to open port 6565 (TCP) then open config.py and set relay to 1.

 Mining
 ======